network-tocoder/Cisco-SD-WAN-Quick-Reference/02_SD-WAN_Onboarding/WAN_edge_onboarding.md

 - Choose appropriate chassis number from the list then "generate Bootstrap Configration" from the right
 - Copy the UUID and OTP field
-- Then enter ollowing comand on the vEdge CLI:
+- Then enter following comand on the vEdge CLI:

   ```
   request vedge-cloud activate chassis-number UUID token OTP